 10am – 6pm

-English, German, French, Italian and Spanish
+English, German, French, Italian, Spanish and Mandarin

 The former St Mary’s Church has been converted into a modern museum and will also be a venue for select events and exhibitions.
 Designed to enrich the cultural life of the city and provide a new international standard attraction for visitors the museum has several functions: as the starting point for understanding Kilkenny’s medieval history, to display Kilkenny’s Civic Treasures and replicas of some of Ossory High Crosses and to provide a space for temporary exhibitions and cultural events.

 The 13th century St Mary’s church and graveyard is the finest example of a medieval church in Ireland.
 As the starting point of the ‘Medieval Mile’ trail, it brings to life Kilkenny’s history as Ireland’s premier medieval city.
 Displays of Kilkenny’s civic treasures and replicas of some of the High Crosses of Ossory illustrate the local Gaelic monastic heritage and the ancient city’s historic role in Ireland.

 Kilkenny’s 800-year story is told with a contemporary twist within the new museum.
 The customer experience contains a long colourful interactive table similar to a giant iPad, an elongated plasma TV screen and projected imagery onto a giant wall allowing visitors to get immersed in the rich history with the aid of modern technology.

 Kilkenny Civic Trust is a registered charity set up by Kilkenny County Council in 1989 to acquire the premises in Kilkenny of the former Kilkenny Design Workshops.
 Since 1989 the Trust has been managing the property which consists of Butler House and Gardens, and the adjacent properties at the Castle Yard, which is home to the Design and Crafts Council of Ireland, Kilkenny Design Centre, and a number of small craft manufacturers.